runmeat6/media-catalogue/README.md

 ## Authors
    * **Bryan Alexander**
 ## License
-This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.